-Naked & Famous jeans, WANT Les Essentiels luggage, Mackage parkas—you’ve probably seen these labels all over the world, but they’re all based right here in Montreal.
-Add to that the constant new stream of designers popping up, and you’ve got quite the style-rich city!
-Here’s a beginner’s shop-hop, from us to you.
+Naked & Famous jeans, Frank and Oak shirts, WANT Les Essentiels bags — you’ve probably seen these labels all over the world, but they’re all based right here in Montréal.
+Add to that the constant new stream of designers popping up, and you’ve got quite the style-rich city.
+Here’s a quick Montréal streetwear guide, from us to you.

 The perfect tension between casual and impeccably constructed, Pedram Karimi’s super wearable designs are known for their draping, finesse and avant-garde twist.

 Hip fleeces, hoodies, tuques and scarves are Le Cartel’s jam.
 Created by an art collective that also makes prints, it’s a beloved local brand — camp out on their site to nab new gear as soon as it drops.

 Also the brainchild of an artist, Pony is Gabrielle Tittley’s brand of posters, tuques, crewnecks and tees illustrated with quirky messages of hope and hilarity.

 Montréal knows how to do winter — and Olmsted is one of the brands that proves it best.
 This outerwear brand serves up style and warmth hand in hand.

 Refined sweaters slow-made from natural fibres since 1972: Ça va de soi is an iconic Montréal brand whose stylish HQ on Boulevard Saint-Laurent has been serving up unwavering quality for decades.